pablos123/environment/docs/bash-coding-standards.md

 ## Comments

 Default to no comment.
 Well-named functions and variables make most prose redundant.
 Add a comment only when the *why* is non-obvious — a workaround, an external constraint, a subtle invariant, or behavior that would surprise.
-One or two lines is enough.

-Forbidden:
+Avoid:

 - Restating what the code does (`# Iterate over the array` above a `for` loop).
 - Multi-line essays and `# ---` borders.
 - Structural-label dividers (`# Constants`, `# Functions`, `# main`) — `declare -r` is obviously constants, `function` is obviously functions.
 - Operation labels above a block (`# Docker`, `# Networking`, `# Cleanup`) — the code below is the documentation.

-Section dividers in particular add nothing.
+- Section dividers — they add nothing.

 `# shellcheck disable=SCxxxx` directives carry a one-line justification on the same line: